izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Integrations/Slack.md

 # Slack

-Horde uses Slack to notify on configuration errors, CI failures, and to provide avatars for users logged in to Horde.
+Horde uses Slack to:
+* broadcast notifications on configuration errors and CI failures.
+* provide avatars for users logged in to Horde.

 ## Manifest